arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_server_tls.md

     but not `clientCA`), this field is present and contains a JSON string with the SHA256 of the private key.

-This is a protected API and can only be executed with superuser rights.
+This is a public API so it does not require authentication.

 @RESTRETURNCODES